 MAJOR GROUP PLANNING TASK

-The major planning task is designed for groups of 3 or 4 participants who have completed Modules 1 to 3 of the course and demonstrated their theoretical competency by passing the three examinations covering these Modules.
-The task is to put this knowledge into practice by acting as the Competent Authority responsible for AtoN in the area covered by a selected small to medium scale chart (1: 100 000 or 1: 50 000) published by a National or International Hydrographic Office.
+The major AtoN planning task is designed for groups of 3 or 4 participants who have completed Modules 1 and 2 of the course and demonstrated their theoretical competency by passing the examinations covering these Modules.
+The major AtoN planning task is to put this knowledge into practice by acting as the Competent Authority responsible for AtoN in the area covered by a selected small to medium scale chart (1: 100 000 or 1: 50 000) published by a National or International Hydrographic Office.

-The Course Assessor should select a section of coastline in a coastal State that the participants would not reasonable be expected to have previous knowledge of.
-For example, an area of a coastal State in the Caribbean Sea for participants principally from East Asia, or a South-West Pacific State for participants from Africa.
+The Course Assessor should select a section of coastline in a coastal State that the participants would not reasonably be expected to have an in depth previous knowledge of.

-Each group will be required to provide “such AtoN as the volume of traffic justifies and the degree of risk requires” within the geographical area covered by the selected chart.
+Each group will be required to undertake a risk assessment process to ensure the provision of “such AtoN as the volume of traffic justifies and the degree of risk requires” and other appropriate risk control options within the geographical area covered by the selected chart.

 The groups will need to decide what information they require to determine the “volume of traffic” and “degree of risk” and then obtain this data from the internet or the resources provided by the Course Assessor in the form of published charts and Sailing Directions for the region.
 They will also be provided with the IALA Guideline covering the Use of the Simplified IALA Risk Assessment Method (SIRA) and its associated Excel Workbook.
 Participants will need to use their experience and imagination to create data where none is available to them from other sources including the internet.

+The major AtoN planning task will take place throughout the delivery of Module 3.
+It is expected that participants will put into practice the knowledge covered in the relevant lectures immediately after they have been delivered (i.e. draft a Level of Service statement after the relevant lecture).
+Additional time should be allowed at the end of Module 3 for the completion and consolidation of the practical tasks as there may not be sufficient time to fully complete them during the initial time allocated.

 The First Step